Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Methods

 Note that the above equations consist of a 2D antiferromagnetic model with added inter-plane hopping instead of a fully three-dimensional antiferromagnetic model.
 The reason for this is Nd-LSCO's tetragonal crystal structure, for which the full 3D reconstruction would induce $C_4$ rotation symmetry breaking (coming from the $[\cos(k_xa/2)\cos(k_xa/2)]$ term in the inter-plane hopping).
 By performing the 2D reconstruction alone, rotational symmetry in the copper-oxide planes is preserved.
 Moreover, such a reconstruction is likely to be more consistent with the short-length spin correlations that are incoherent between planes.
 Note also that short range antiferromagnetic correlations could induce a reconstruction as long as the thermal de Broglie wavelength of the electron (of order a few nanometers at 6 K given the effective mass at $p=0.21$ \cite{michon2019thermodynamic}) is shorter than the AF correlation length \cite{tremblay2012two}.

-The ADMR was simulated using \autoref{eq:pipi} using a procedure similar to that described above in the Supplementary Information.
+The ADMR was simulated using \autoref{eq:pipi} using a procedure similar to that described above for $p = 0.24$.
 It was found that an isotropic scattering rate allows to best-fit the data.
 Thus the scattering rate, the gap magnitude and the chemical potential were the only three parameters allowed to vary using the genetic algorithm.
-The best fit is presented in \autoref{fig:underdoped_pipi}f, and the fit values can be found in \autoref{tab:fit_result_0p21}.
+The best fit is presented in \autoref{fig:underdoped_pipi}f, and the fit values can be found in Extended Data Table 2.

-To understand the influence of the different parameters on the fit, we show in \autoref{fig:pipi_gap_evolution} how the ADMR varies with increasing gap size.
+To understand the influence of the different parameters on the fit, we show in Extended Data Figure 7 how the ADMR varies with increasing gap size.
 While the magnitude of the overall drop at $\theta = \degr{90}$ increases with increasing $\Delta$, the variation is rather slow and no strong qualitative change in the simulations are observed.
-The best fit value is found to be around $\Delta = 55$~K. We show the same but as a function of the scattering rate amplitude in \autoref{fig:pipi_scattering_evolution}.
+The best fit value is found to be around $\Delta = 55$~K. We show the same but as a function of the scattering rate amplitude in Extended Data Figure 8.